lyteword/chspurgeon-tod/volume-5/psalm-112.md

 c.
 Unconquerable: and

-2\.When this life is over his memory is,
+2\.
+When this life is over his memory is,

 a.
 Beloved;